 The fellows need to get to know each other first.
 So you can start from buying another cage and placing the two next to one another.
 A week or two should be enough to ensure that the cavies get used to the smell of each other.

 It’s a smart idea to let them meet face to face on neutral territory.
 In such a way, they won’t start fighting.
 The territory can be another cage or a safe room in your house.
-After that, you can start trying to keep the fluffy balls together.
+After that, you can start trying to keep the fluffy balls together in a bigger cage.

 Is it true that guinea pigs can die of loneliness?

-We have figured out that this statement really is true.
+We have figured out that this is in fact true.
 It is always better to adopt a couple of guinea pigs from the very beginning.
-But if you don’t have such an opportunity, then there surely are things that you can do to ensure that your beloved pet doesn’t fall into depression.
+But if you don’t have such an opportunity, then there are surely things that you can do to ensure that your beloved guinea pig doesn’t fall into depression.